 Woo-hoo!
 Hopefully you have now been inducted into our secret society of perfumers.
 I hope your perfume came out lovely and I hope you enjoy it.
 This tutorial was for a basic perfume comprised of one chord.
 But now that you know the process, the possibilities and combinations are endless.

-I am no longer fielding questions on this post.
+I am no longer able to field questions on this post, sorry!
 I unfortunately no longer have the time to go in depth with students of perfumery and was also receiving a lot of spam comments.
 This post is a guideline to get you started with perfume experimentation, but if you need more help or want to take it to the next level, please check out Mandy Aftel's books and perfume kits found on her website.
 Thanks!